jrdefideveloper/coding-interview/easy-problems/easy-problems.md

 ```
 + Kind of cool that nodeDepths solution can be solved with both a queue and a stack.
 I made a terrible mistake of referencing a currentNode temp variable instead of the recent node from the queue.
 Easy to make bad mistakes like that.

+Watched :eyes:

++ Nada

+Evaluation :trollface:

++ Honestly a bit dissapointed in my lack of progress today.
+Although my body condition is kind of terrible since I haven't slept more than 5-6 hours in the past 3 days.
+Still having a bit of difficulty putting slightly convoluted recursive functions together.

 # Random things I went over

 ## StringBuilder